 It’s estimated that 86% of people who wear corrective lenses or have some other condition do not return for an annual check-up.
 Not only can this result in individuals wearing out dated prescription lenses, it can also mean significant and sometimes permanent damage to your vision.

 Many optometrists recommend that people under the age of 40 have their vision checked every two years unless their doctor suggests otherwise.
 Individuals over 40 should schedule at least an annual eye exam, regardless of whether or not they use corrective lenses.
 Many conditions are often silent thieves of your sight; they may damage your vision slowly over the course of a year before you ever notice any deterioration in the clarity of your vision.
 That’s why it’s so important to schedule annual eye exams.
-You don’t want to miss a minute of what life has to offer, and the experts at Precision Eye Care in Washington NC, Elizabeth City, Kitty Hawk and Edenton can help you experience Life Changing Clarity.
+You don’t want to miss a minute of what life has to offer, and the experts at Albemarle Eye Center / Precision Eye Care in Washington NC, Elizabeth City, Nags Head, Kitty Hawk and Edenton can help you experience life-changing clarity.

 Read more about the tests you can expect during one of our comprehensive eye exams, and contact us to schedule your appointment today.